quickwit-oss/quickwit/docs/logs-management/send-logs-from-fluentbit-to-quickwit.md

 ## Search logs

-Quickwit is now ingesting logs coming from Vector and you can search them either with `curl` or by using the UI:
+Quickwit is now ingesting logs coming from Fluentbit and you can search them either with `curl` or by using the UI:
 - `curl "http://127.0.0.1:7280/api/v1/fluentbit-logs/search?query=severity:DEBUG"`
 - Open your browser at `http://127.0.0.1:7280/ui/search?query=severity:DEBUG&index_id=fluentbit-logs&max_hits=10`.